Daniel J. Frey

 A concierge of just the facts.

-Some good people keeping track, making connections, doing the work of analysis of the facts.
+Some good people are keeping track, making connections, and doing the work of analysis of the facts.

-The leaping from headline to headline will make a nation weary.
+The leaping from headline to headline, screaming like Chicken Little that the sky is falling, will only make a nation weary.

 Listen more.